Home/Fruits/White-fleshed Dragon Fruit

 Instructions

 1. 1.
-In a jar, combine rolled oats, almond milk, dragon fruit, honey, and flax seeds.
+In a jar, combine rolled oats, almond milk, dragon fruit, chia seeds, and honey.

 2. 2.
 Stir well, cover, and refrigerate overnight.

 3. 3.
-In the morning, give it a good stir and enjoy!
+In the morning, stir again and enjoy cold or warmed up.

 Ingredients